Skip to main content

 Financial Information

-• Business financial statements (i.e., income statement, balance sheet, cash flow statement, bank statements, and/or processing history if the business has previously accepted payments, etc.)
+• Business financial statements such as income statements, balance sheets, cash flow statements, bank statements, and processing statements if the business has previously accepted payments.

-• Personal and/or business credit reports to evaluate creditworthiness.
+• Personal and business credit reports to evaluate creditworthiness.

-Payrix will also conduct Fraud Identity Validation to ensure that we are doing business with a valid merchant/owner.
-Information and/or documentation may be required to onboard an account in which there are indications of fraudulent identity will be required to provide: a copy of government-issued identification and a selfie, proof of phone ownership, proof of address, etc.
+Worldpay for Platforms also conducts Fraud Identity Validation to ensure that we are doing business with a valid merchant/owner.
+Information and documentation might be required to onboard an account in which there are indications of fraudulent identity, such as a copy of government-issued identification and a utility bill, or proof of address ownership.

-At Payrix, we take our responsibility to keep our partners and their merchants safe and secure.
+At Worldpay for Platforms, we take our responsibility seriously to keep our partners and their merchants safe and secure.
 This responsibility extends to not just our Partners themselves, but also the consumers who use the businesses’ services.

 A phone bill can be used to verify your identity.
 By comparing the information on the bill with the information you provided during account registration, the payment processor can confirm that the information provided at signup is valid and accurate.
 In addition, this helps prevent fraud and unauthorized use of accounts.
 Fraudsters and scammers often create fake accounts using stolen or fabricated information.
 Requesting a phone bill can be a way to prevent this kind of activity.
 Legitimate users are more likely to have a genuine and recent phone bill associated with their account.